aMarCruz/eslint-plugin-prettierx/README.md

     // 2. configs to enable plugin rules 'plugin:react/recommended',
     'plugin:@typescript-eslint/recommended',
-    // 3. prettierx settings with the "standard" style 'plugin:prettierx/standardx',
+    // 3. prettierx settings with the "standardx" style 'plugin:prettierx/standardx',
-    // 4. add the exclusions for the additional plugins
+    // 4. add exclusions for additional plugins 'plugin:prettierx/@typescript-eslint',
-    // you don't need exclusion for eslint:recommended 'plugin:prettierx/@typescript-eslint',
     'plugin:prettierx/react',
   ],
-  rules: {
-    // here, you can override any rule set in the "extends" },
 }
 ```

 That is all! but you can personalize it, if you want.

 See the provided [exclusions](#exlusions) later in this doc.

+You don't need exclusions for 'eslint:recommended' nor for plugins that now affect the layout.

 ### Important